Silkworm Eggs & Hatchlings

 If the silkworms are to be handled by either adults or children, ensure hands are washed and dried thoroughly.

-Silkworms eat constantly, and will eat continuously if food is available.
-They stop eating when shedding their
+Silkworms eat constantly (yes they eat at night), and will eat continuously if food is available.
+They only stop eating when shedding their

 skin, you can tell they are shedding when they sit on the side of breeding container motionless with their heads